pantsbuild/flake8-pantsbuild/README.md

 Pants' `lint.pythonstyle` task runs `pycodestyle` and `pyflakes`, in addition to providing several custom lints.

 In contrast, Flake8 runs `pycodestyle` and `pyflakes`, but it also uses `mccabe` to check for complex sections of code and it [adds its own lints](https://flake8.pycqa.org/en/latest/user/error-codes.html).
-Flake8 does not have any of the custom `lint.pythonstyle` lints by default, but the below guide shows how to keep any of these lints you'd like.
+Flake8 does not have any of the custom `lint.pythonstyle` lints by default, but the [below table](#alternatives-to-custom-lints) shows how to keep any of these lints you'd like.

 Flake8 has hundreds of plugins that you may easily add to Pants.
 See [Awesome Flake8 Extensions](https://github.com/DmytroLitvinov/awesome-flake8-extensions) for a curated list of plugins.